Recipe Overview

 - Preheat oven to 400°F.

 - Bake for 40 minutes or until tender.
-Let cool slightly before using a fork or your hands to form spaghetti squash strands.
+Let cool slightly before using a fork or your hands to scrape out spaghetti squash strands.

-- When tender, let cool enough to handle.
-Cut in half – if you cut it lengthwise (from stem to end), you’ll have shorter spaghetti strands.
+- Remove the squash from the oven and let it cool enough to handle.
+Using a large sharp knife, cut the squash in half.
+If you cut it lengthwise (from stem to end), you’ll have shorter spaghetti strands.
 If you cut it crosswise, you'll have longer strands.

 - Remove seeds.
 Use a fork to separate the squash into strands.

-- Cut in half – if you cut it lengthwise (from stem to end), you’ll have shorter spaghetti strands.
+- Using a large sharp knife, cut the scrubbed squash in half.
+If you cut it lengthwise (from stem to end), you’ll have shorter spaghetti strands.
 If you cut it crosswise, you’ll have longer strands.
 Scoop out the seeds.

-- Drizzle inside lightly with olive oil (use a brush or your hands to evenly coat) and sprinkle with salt and pepper.
+- Drizzle the inside of each half lightly with olive oil, using a brush or your fingers to coat the cut halves evenly with oil.
+Sprinkle with salt and pepper, to taste.

-- Place the squash cut side down on a parchment paper lined baking sheet.
-Roast at 400°F until tender (poke with a knife to test) — about an hour, depending on how large of a squash you have.
+- Place the squash halves cut side down on a parchment paper-lined baking sheet.
+Roast the squash until tender, 45 minutes to an hour, depending on how large the squash is.
+To test for tenderness, poke the squash with a knife.
+If it goes in easily, the squash is done.

 - When tender, let cool enough to handle.
 Use a fork to separate the squash into strands.